tsundokum/TheLiarsDiceAI/README.md

 TheLiarsDiceAI
 ==============

-MCTS based AI for The Liar's DIce game
+MCTS based AI for The Liar's Dice game